NgTatu/ForceSensingRobotFinger/README.md

 # ForceSensingRobotFinger
 This work proposes a method for force sensing using deep learning models for robot fingers having transparent soft skin.
+The system can successfully remove the background noise in the photos containing the deformation information of the fnger skin.
+The images are then used as the input for a deep learning model, which predicts the position and magnitude of the exerted force.